BeehiveNGO/Beehive/README.md

 ##Projects and Labs

 Beehive is organized around community project and [labs](https://github.com/BeehiveNGO/Beehive/wiki/Labs).
-Currently, Beehive members are principally working on building a [Humanitarian Data Exchange Server](https://github.com/BeehiveNGO/Beehive/wiki/Humanitarian-Exchange-Server) and using it to power the world's first open-data-driven humanitarian crowdfunding platform and an experimental [ReliefBot]().
+Currently, Beehive members are principally working on building a [Humanitarian Data Exchange Server](https://github.com/BeehiveNGO/Beehive/wiki/Humanitarian-Exchange-Server) and using it to power the world's first open-data-driven humanitarian crowdfunding platform and an experimental [ReliefBot](https://github.com/BeehiveNGO/Beehive/wiki/ReliefBot.io).

-This repository houses the following project folders:
+This repository houses the following **project folders**:

 - [Beehive.ngo](): Release version humanitarian crowdfunding platform
 - [Beta.beehive.ngo](): Beta platform used to showcase and test new features